South Kensington — Our Local Guide

 Seasonal highlights

-Featured in the Louis Vuitton City Guide to London — and refreshed for December 2025.
+Featured in the Louis Vuitton City Guide to London — refreshed for the 2025–26 season.

 Hyde Park Winter Wonderland

 A short walk from South Kensington, across Kensington Gardens into Hyde Park, Winter Wonderland runs through the festive season with rides, ice-themed attractions, food stalls and Christmas markets.
-Pre-booking is recommended at peak times.
+It’s lively, bright and easy to combine with a museum visit and a treatment at Santi.

-Dates for 2025: mid-November to New Year’s Day — check the official Winter Wonderland site for tickets and timings.
+Typically open from mid-November to early January — check the official Winter Wonderland website for current dates, tickets and timings.

 Christmas at the Royal Albert Hall

-From film screenings with live orchestra to carol concerts and family-friendly shows, the Hall’s Christmas programme has become a London tradition.
-It’s an easy winter walk from Santi: up Exhibition Road, past the museums, towards the Albert Memorial.
+From film screenings with live orchestra to carol concerts and family shows, the Hall’s Christmas programme is a London ritual.
+The walk from Santi takes you past the museums and up to the Albert Memorial — beautiful at dusk on clear winter evenings.

-Look out for carols, festive orchestral evenings and special one-off performances across December.
+Expect carols, festive orchestral evenings and special one-off performances throughout December.

 Winter exhibitions at the museums

-The Natural History Museum hosts major winter exhibitions alongside its permanent galleries — including photography and space-themed shows — while the V&A runs design-led displays, workshops and family activities with a festive tilt.
+The Natural History Museum often pairs its permanent collections with major winter exhibitions — from wildlife photography to space and oceans — while the V&A curates design-led shows, workshops and family activities with a seasonal tilt.

-Check each museum’s “What’s on” page for the latest exhibitions, late openings and ticketed events.
+Check each museum’s “What’s on” page for current exhibitions, late openings and ticketed events.